diegolehyt/project1/README.md

 ![Main Page](images/1.png)

-# User History:
+# User Story:
-    as a frequent traveler,
-    I want to find cheap flights
-    I want to search for the cheapest flights to places with the cost converted to the currency of the country I am in currently (my geo-location),
-    as a convenient time saver
+    AS A traveller,
+    I WANT to find affordable economy flights to and from locations around the world in different currencies, So that I can travel more frequently while being economical.

 # Instruction